wenlng/gonacli/README.md

 ### 1. generate

-Generate Napi, C/C++ bridge code related to NodeJS Addon according to the configuration of goaddon
+Generate bridge code related to NodeJS Addon according to the configuration of goaddon
 ``` shell
 # By default, it reads the goaddon in the current directory Json configuration file
 $ gonacli generate